-Electronic resources are generally licenced by the University of Ottawa Library.
+Electronic resources are generally licensed by the University of Ottawa Library.
 Many publishers allow redistribution through a persistent or stable link – see Linking to full-text articles and e-books.
 Occasionally the licence terms allow you to post a PDF article or book section to a learning management system (such as Virtual Campus), an electronic reserve system (such as Ares) or to print it for use in class or in a course pack.

 It is important that you verify the uses permitted under the University’s licence, before you do so – for e-journals and e-books, see Licence lookup tutorial.
 You should also make sure to familiarize yourself with the Conditions of use for electronic resources.

 Common formats used for teaching purposes are:

 - E-books – make sure to check the maximum number of concurrent users, since books with limited access are not appropriate for teaching purposes

 - Images – for more information regarding use of images found in University electronic resources, review the Media Library's image guide or contact a media librarian.

 Should you have any questions concerning the use of electronic resources, please contact firstname.lastname@example.org.
 If you are experiencing issues accessing our online resources, please contact the Library's technical support.